vitest-dev/vitest/docs/api/index.md

 - **Type:** `() => MockInstance`

-  Does what `mockRestore` does and restores inner implementation to the original function.
+  Does what `mockReset` does and restores inner implementation to the original function.

   Note that restoring mock from `vi.fn()` will set implementation to an empty function that returns `undefined`.
 Restoring a `vi.fn(impl)` will restore implementation to `impl`.